Spillings Hoard: Bronze deposition

 Excavated in the same manner as the silver hoards, the bronze cache was encapsulated on site and transported to the Gotland Museum for further examination.
 The objects were removed layer after layer from top to bottom until the large melted 'cake', about 40 cm in diameter was uncovered.
 Most of the bronze objects were broken, fragmented or partially melted, suggesting that they were kept in the heartwood chest to be used as raw material for new artifacts.
-Individual finds consisted of parts of, and some complete, necklaces, bangles, fingerings, pins for clothes and mounts for drinking horns.
+Individual finds consisted of parts of, and some complete, necklaces, bangles, rings, pins for clothes and mounts for drinking horns.
 The bronze objects span a period of 200–300 years and are mostly of Baltic origin or possibly Russian with only a few of them Scandinavian.
 Even though several scholars have been involved in identifying the deposition, no consensus have been reached regarding why the hoard was collected or the dating of it.
 Two theories are that it was either the stock of a foundryman living on Gotland, or booty from a Viking raid that was hidden under the floor of the outhouse.